-- Households who meet the criteria listed above may mail, fax, or e-mail their request to HACSM. - Housing Programs Specialist will review the request promptly, using the HACSM provided tool, calculate the tenant rent and forward the result and the tenant file to the supervisor. - Supervisor approves the new rent if there are no other issues.
-If there are other issues, the supervisor will conduct further review and consult with Rental Programs Manager.
+- Households who meet the criteria listed above may mail, fax, or e-mail their request to HACSM. - Housing Programs Specialist will review the request promptly, using the HACSM provided tool, calculate the tenant rent and forward the result and the tenant file to the Supervisor. - The Supervisor will review the request, make a determination and the family will be notified of the decision.